How Many Good U.S. Presidents Have We Had?

 re-nominated by his party in 1884, so he was unable

 to be re-elected, and he was never elected by

 three-and-a-half years in office.

-Andrew Johnson assumed
+35) Andrew Johnson

-the presidency upon Lincoln's assassination.
+Andrew Johnson assumed the presidency upon Lincoln's assassination.
 He became the 17th

-president in 1865 as a member of the Democrat-Union (liberal) party.
+president in 1865 as a member of the Democrat-Union (liberal) Party.
 He had no formal schooling

 at all.
 He was probably the most racist of

 all presidents and he hindered the reconstruction

 of the South.
 He fought for

 amnesty for veterans, but he sought no rights for blacks.
 He executed his veto

 power 29 times, more than any other president to that time, indicating an inability to reach across party lines.

 which required Congressional approval for appointed officials, by firing Secretary of

-Stanton and replacing him with Ulysses S. Grant.
+State Stanton and replacing him with Ulysses S. Grant.
 As

 a result, he was the first president to be impeached.
 He